Luoq1-Xu/Stuff/FINALPROJECT-USETHEFOLDER/README.md

     - Swing path is correct (low swing if low ball and vice versa)
     - At the point of contact, the ball's current position falls within the boundaries.
 (The boundary for the low swing is the bottom half of the zone plus a buffer of approximately one ball diameter from the edges of the strike zone.
 Similar for the high swing.)

-- All the calculations for Foul balls and Hits are done at the moment of contact.
-The position of the b
+- All the calculations for Foul balls and Hits are done at the moment of contact (The timing has to be in the appropiate range first).
+The position of the ball currently is checked and it is determined whether it is in the correct region (depending on whether it is a high swing or low swing) to be considered for a foul or hit to occur.

 ### Sounds